 Buda real estate is some of the most expensive in Texas, although Buda house values don't compare to the most expensive real estate in the U.S.

-Buda is a decidedly white-collar city, with fully 86.68% of the workforce employed in white-collar jobs, well above the national average.
+Buda is a decidedly white-collar city, with fully 85.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Buda is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Buda who work in management occupations (14.28%), sales jobs (14.09%), and office and administrative support (13.96%).
+There are especially a lot of people living in Buda who work in office and administrative support (15.46%), sales jobs (13.05%), and management occupations (11.13%).

 Also of interest is that Buda has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Buda is a great place for families with children to consider.
-First of all, many other families with children live here, making Buda a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Buda has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Buda is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Buda’s overall crime rate is lower than average for the country.

 Being a small city, Buda does not have a public transit system used by locals to get to and from work.

-The education level of Buda citizens is very high relative to the national average among all cities (21.84%): 37.09% of adults in Buda have a bachelor's degree or even advanced degree.
+The population of Buda is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.68% of adults in Buda have a bachelor's degree or even advanced degree.

-The per capita income in Buda in 2010 was $31,588, which is wealthy relative to Texas and the nation.
-This equates to an annual income of $126,352 for a family of four.
+The per capita income in Buda in 2010 was $30,576, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,304 for a family of four.
 However, Buda contains both very wealthy and poor people as well.

-Buda is a somewhat ethnically-diverse city.
+Buda is an extremely ethnically-diverse city.
 The people who call Buda home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Buda residents report their race to be White, followed by Black or African-American.
+The greatest number of Buda residents report their race to be White, followed by Asian.
 Buda also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.03% of the city’s residents.
-Important ancestries of people in Buda include Irish, English, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 43.10% of the city’s residents.
+Important ancestries of people in Buda include Irish, English, Scottish, and Italian.